ceramicskate0/YABTR/README.md

 # Yet Another Blue Team Repo
 Repo for Blue team tools for both windows and Linux, not OSx.

+# Notes:
+Designed my own tool to deal with log data on endpoints to find malicious activcity and deal with log issues and SIEMs not being able to deal with the data.
+I pushed it on the endpoint to send to your SIEM just the data you want.
+SWELF https://github.com/ceramicskate0/SWELF

 ## Instructions:
 Run the following files to build the ToolBox.